-If you have a pre-existing medical condition, you might assume it's virtually impossible to get life insurance.
-But in many cases, you can still find coverage, even if you've been treated for heart disease or some types of cancer.
+Even if you have a pre-existing medical condition, you can usually still find life insurance.
+That's true if you've been treated for heart disease or some types of cancer.

 Your ability to obtain insurance depends on your medical condition, and how well it's controlled.

-Some health problems are likely to preclude you from getting any type of life insurance coverage.
-They include certain cancers that have metastasized and indicate a short life expectancy, cocaine use and severe alcoholism, says Ray Dinstel, senior vice president for life and long-term care insurance underwriting at Genworth Financial.
+Some health problems may preclude you from getting life insurance coverage.
+They include certain cancers that have metastasized and indicate a short life expectancy, cocaine use and severe alcoholism.

 Other conditions that life insurance companies may put under the microscope include: